samirsahoo007/bigdata/README.md

 * There was a huge issue of management of coordination and synchronization among the resources or the components of Hadoop which resulted in inconsistency, often.
 Zookeeper overcame all the problems by performing synchronization, inter-component based communication, grouping, and maintenance.

 # Oozie:
 * Oozie simply performs the task of a scheduler, thus scheduling jobs and binding them together as a single unit.

 There is two kinds of jobs .i.e Oozie workflow and Oozie coordinator jobs.

-Oozie workflow is the jobs that need to be executed in a sequentially ordered manner whereas Oozie Coordinator jobs are those that are triggered when some data or external stimulus is given to it.
+Oozie Workflow jobs are Directed Acyclical Graphs (DAGs) of actions i.e. Oozie workflow is the jobs that need to be executed in a sequentially ordered manner.

+Oozie Coordinator jobs are those that are triggered when some data or external stimulus is given to it.
+Oozie Coordinator jobs are recurrent Oozie Workflow jobs triggered by time (frequency) and data availability.

 # Pepperdata (https://www.pepperdata.com/):